frodiie/machine-learning/README.md

 - Classification & Clustering
     - SVM & K-means for image classification
-    - the Perceptron and logistic regression
+    - The Perceptron and logistic regression

 - Neural Networks
     - Feed-forward neural network for image classification